Cost of Simulating Entanglement in Steering Scenario: Simulating Cost of General Unsteerable States

-Corollary \ref{Cor: Main} shows that the separability threshold for two-qubit Werner states coincides with a jump in shared randomness cost from $2$ to $\log_2 5$ bits.
-In fact, this connection between separability and unsteerability holds for all two-qubit states $\rho_{AB}$: $\gamma(\rho_{AB})>4$ iff $\rho_{AB}$ is unsteerable and entangled.
-As explained in the Supplemental Material, this previously unrecognized result actually follows directly from the ``nested tetrahedron" condition by Jevtic, \textit{et al.} \cite{Sania2014}, and the ``four-packable" condition by Nguyen and Vu \cite{Nguyen2016a}.
+Corollary \ref{Cor: Main} shows that the separability threshold for two-qubit Werner states coincides with a jump in shared randomness cost from $4$ to $5$ (i.e., 2 bits to $\log_25$ bits).
+In fact, this connection between separability and simulation cost holds for all two-qubit states $\rho_{AB}$.
+That is, $\gamma(\rho_{AB})>4$ if and only if $\rho_{AB}$ is entangled.
+As explained below, this previously unrecognized result actually follows directly from two different results in quantum information theory.
+First, it happens that for two-qubit separable states, the number of product states needed in a separable decomposition is always at most $4$ \cite{Sanpera1998, Wootters1998}.
+Second, Jevtic \textit{et al.} have provided a `nested tetrahedron' condition \cite{Sania2014}, which, when combined with the `four-packable' condition by Nguyen and Vu \cite{Nguyen2016a}, says the following.